porterbmoody/balmingilead/content/posts/Jerking.md

-After jerking do you ever feel like this dude??
+After jerking, do you ever feel like this dude??

 ![yo!!](/images/posts/sad.jpeg)

+Or do you ever feel unworthy to do this because the past week you messed up so many times?

 ![yo!!](/images/posts/sacrament.jpg)

+If you answered yes to 1 or more of these questions, this is the post for you.